7 takeaways from 'Films in Translation'

 'Films in Translation – All is not lost' was a roundtable discussion part of a wider project.
 If you wish to find out more about the project, news and other events visit www.filmsintranslation.org

-Many thanks to the organisers, the coordinators, the roundtable guests, but foremost many thanks to Dr Marie-Noëlle Guillot and Dr Louisa Desilla for their research and efforts made to promote audiovisual translation and what we know about it today.
+Many thanks to the organisers, the coordinators, the roundtable guests, but foremost many thanks to Dr Marie-Noëlle Guillot and Dr Louisa Desilla for their research and the efforts made to promote audiovisual translation and what we know about it today.